bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:18:23

-So you can't do this anymore in Tabscript, specifically because in order to make batch validation possible, the software needs to know ahead of time which signatures are expected to be valid or not.
+So you can't do this anymore in `Tapscript`, specifically because in order to make batch validation possible, the software needs to know ahead of time which signatures are expected to be valid or not.
 So the change that is made is you can still have invalid signatures, but they have to be basically the empty signature.
 If you just give an empty signature, it's like that's obviously gonna be invalid.
 I'm not even gonna bother trying and I'm gonna treat that as an invalid one.